G'MIC - GREYC's Magic for Image Computing: A Full-Featured Open-Source Framework for Image Processing

 $ sudo apt install git build-essential libgimp2.0-dev libcurl4-openssl-dev libfftw3-dev libtiff-dev libjpeg-dev libopenexr-dev qtbase5-dev qttools5-dev-tools

-You are now ready to compile all G'MIC interfaces:
+You are now ready to compile the G'MIC interfaces:

 Just pick your choice: